juju/juju-gui-charm/HACKING.md

 At this point, link "juju-plugins/plugins/juju_test.py" as "juju-test" somewhere in your PATH, so that it is possible to execute "juju-test".

-The current incarnation of our testing infrastructure requires that the current directory name match the charm name, so you must check out the charm into a directory named "juju-gui":
+Our testing infrastructure requires the current directory name to match the charm name, so you must check out the charm into a directory named "juju-gui":

     bzr branch lp:~juju-gui/charms/precise/juju-gui/trunk juju-gui

-Before being able to run the suite, tests requirements need to be installed running the command:
+Before being able to run the suite, test requirements need to be installed running the command:

     make